pololu/rpicsim/docs/KnownIssues.md

 _MPLAB X versions affected: all tested versions_

-Even if you set up the pin properly (working around all the flaws above) and get {RPicSim::Pin#driving_high?} to return true, a `bcf` instruction on the pin's TRISx bit (or probably any write to the TRISx register) will cause the pin to start reporting the wrong output state.
+Even if you set up the pin properly (working around all the issues above) and get {RPicSim::Pin#driving_high?} to return true, a `bcf` instruction on the pin's TRISx bit (or probably any write to the TRISx register) will cause the pin to start reporting the wrong output state.

-This flaw is tested in `spec/integration/pin_spec.rb`.
+This issue is tested in `spec/integration/pin_spec.rb`.

 RAM watcher is useless because all of RAM seems to change on every step